How to build a runway out of solid ice - KTVZ

 The spot is chosen based on gradients, and then flags are placed to mark the parameters.
 Next, special machines called Pistenbullys go back and forth across the ice field, creating grooves.

-These PistenBullys and manufactured by Germany-based company Kässbohrer.
+These PistenBullys are manufactured by Germany-based company Kässbohrer.
 PistenBullys are snow groomers, which were specifically designed to operate in Antarctic conditions.

 Despite the name “snow groomer,” these heavy-duty machines can operate on ice for long stretches of time and can be fitted with either an industrial-grade snow blower or massive blade that clears ice on contact.